![]() |

 Mellotron used:

 Anyway; the music.
 It's all instrumental, rather lightweight symphonic stuff crossed with typical German electronic music.
-The only instruments are Rahn's keyboards and drum machine, with some real drums played by Helge Tillmann thrown in for good measure.
+The only instruments are Rahn's keyboards and drum machine, Helge Tillmann's real drums thrown in for good measure.
 Rather like Rahn's parent band, it's pleasant enough but a little unengaging, drifting along for a while without ever doing anything particularly startling.
 It's actually more progressive than it's got any real right to be; it was around this time that Novalis started moving away from their roots and, like so many of their contemporaries, moved towards shorter song-based material.
-As far as the Mellotron's concerned, Galaxy Taxi's a good piece of music with some nice 'Tron flutes, and there's a nice choir part on September.
-There's some more choirs on side two, but nothing outstanding, to be honest.
+As far as the Mellotron's concerned, Galaxy Taxi's a good piece of music with some nice Mellotron flutes and there's a decent choir part on September, with more choirs on side two, but nothing outstanding.

 Ritchie Blackmore's Rainbow (1975, 37.14) ***/TTMan on the Silver MountainSelf Portrait Black Sheep of the Family Catch the Rainbow Snake Charmer The Temple of the King If You Don't Like Rock'n'Roll Sixteenth Century Greensleeves Still I'm Sad |